Impact of COVID-19 to our Business Operations

 - Maintain the practice of having all meeting online, but where meeting rooms must be used, NCDC guidelines must be enforced.

 - Fear of loosing their job

 - Business Continuity and work from home

-- In line with the Central Bank of Nigeria directive, the Management of the Bank will optimally utilize the existing staff for enhanced productivity by putting in place a measurable performance monitoring system.
+- In line with Central Bank of Nigeria directive, the Management of the Bank will optimally utilize the existing staff for enhanced productivity by putting in place a measurable performance monitoring system.

 - The Bank has put in place a Health Safety Officer in all our branches and Head office to educate staff on the COVID 19 guideline and precautions.

-- The Bank developed a timetable that enables some of our staff to work from home during this period.
+- The Bank has developed a timetable that enables some of our staff to work from home during this period.